 Our tax matters agreement with Thermo Electron restricts our ability to engage in the types of actions that could render the distribution taxable, as discussed below under the caption "The Distribution--Material United States Federal Income Tax Consequences of the Distribution."
-In addition, we have agreed to restrict our use of cash and our ability to incur debt in connection with Thermo Electron's continuing obligations under its guarantees of our subordinated convertible debentures and of our obligation with respect to the redemption of outstanding shares of common stock of our Thermo Fibergen subsidiary that are not held by us.
+In addition, we have agreed to restrict our use of cash and our ability to incur debt in connection with Thermo Electron's continuing obligations under its guarantees of our subordinated convertible debentures and of our obligation to redeem outstanding shares of common stock of our Thermo Fibergen subsidiary that are not held by us.
 See "The Distribution--Our Relationship with Thermo Electron After the Distribution--Distribution Agreement."
 These restrictions could prevent us from engaging in transactions following the distribution that might otherwise benefit our business.

-The transitional services and sublease of our corporate headquarters space being provided to us by Thermo Electron may not be sufficient to meet our needs, the sublease may be terminated by Thermo Electron and we may not be able to supplement and eventually replace these services or this sublease in a timely manner or on terms and conditions as favorable.
+The transitional services and sublease of our corporate headquarters space being provided to us by Thermo Electron may not be sufficient to meet our needs, and we may not be able to supplement and eventually replace these services or this sublease in a timely manner or on terms and conditions as favorable.

-Thermo Electron has agreed to provide certain transitional administrative services to us until December 29, 2001 and to continue to sublease to us our existing office space at our corporate headquarters on a month-to-month basis.
+Thermo Electron has agreed to provide certain transitional administrative services to us until December 29, 2001 and to continue to sublease to us our existing office space at our corporate headquarters on terms that are currently under negotiation.
 See "The Distribution--Our Relationship with Thermo Electron After the Distribution."
 Thermo Electron has agreed to provide us with these services and this sublease at a level, on terms and in a manner consistent with the services and sublease provided to us by Thermo Electron prior to the distribution.
-Thermo Electron may terminate this sublease on three months prior written notice to us.
+The terms, if any, on which Thermo Electron may terminate this sublease have yet to be agreed to.
 These services and this sublease may not be sufficient to meet our needs, and we may not be able to supplement and eventually replace them in a timely manner or on terms and conditions as favorable as those we will receive from Thermo Electron.
 In addition, after the distribution of our stock, we will no longer be entitled to benefit from group or volume discounts negotiated by Thermo Electron for items such as employee benefits, insurance and travel.